microsoft/aed-rust-learn-content/create-a-command-line-program/includes/1-introduction.md

 In this final module, we'll develop a modern, real-world Rust program.

 Our application will be a command-line to-do tracker that records our tasks into a text file, display them as a list in the terminal and lets us mark them complete.

 ## Learning objectives

+In this module you'll:

 - Learn how to develop a real-world command-line program using battle-tested third party crates for command line parsing and error handling

 ## Prerequisites